Comparing ECS Temperature Probes - Which one is right for your site?

 Pros

-No managing cables.
-Cables can be run over, chewed by animals, and wear out quickly if dragged around.
-TeleProbesTM do not use cables.
+• No managing cables.
+Cables require effort to move, can be run over, chewed by animals, and wear over time.
+TeleProbesTM avoid these challenges.

-Adaptable to all pile configurations.
-Can be used for Windrows!
+• Adaptable to all pile configurations.
+Excellent choice for windrows.
 RFTPs may reduce the labor costs of taking manual daily temperature readings.

 RFTP with flag for operator visibility